jamesdonoh/ios-coursework/report.md

 In developing this prototype, one of the objectives was to submit a fully-functional app that complied with App Store guidelines and enable the developer to gain early experience of the App Store review process which would streamline the eventual submission for _FindMyBike_.

-_AboutMyBike_ was submitted for App Store review but was rejected after approximately 48h with the following message:
+_AboutMyBike_ was submitted for App Store review on 4 Sep but was rejected after approximately 18 hours with the following message:

-> Guideline 4.2 - Design - Minimum Functionality
+> **Guideline 4.2 - Design - Minimum Functionality**
+>
 > We found that the usefulness of your app is limited by the minimal amount of content or features it includes.
 Specifically, your app only includes a singular bike entry.

-#### App Store description

-[INSERT]
-+ privacy?

-## Distribution
+# Distribution

-The app was submitted to the App Store with the following description:
+The finished app _FindMyBike_ was submitted to the App Store on 1 Oct with the following description:

 [add description]

-It was rejected.
+It was initially rejected after approximately 21 hours with the following message:

+> background modes r shit

+Following this feedback, the `UIBackgroundModes` key was removed from the `Info.plist` file and the app resubmitted on 3 Oct (build number 3).
+After approximately 15 hours it was accepted and placed into the 'Ready for Sale' state.

+It is now available on the App Store.

-### Marketing
+## Marketing

-#### Network effects
+### Network effects

 There are two, slightly different features offered by _FindMyBike_: